Skip to content

 The templates are managed in Lime Admin.
 In Lime Admin under Settings > Document Templates you will find the interface for configuring Document Templates as well as upload your templates so they can be used when creating documents in the Web client.

-For a breakdown of this interace take a look at the configuration page.
+For a breakdown of this interface take a look at the configuration page.

 Migrating Templates